 In keeping with the photovoice method, community forums were subsequently held in nine Wyoming cities, in addition to a forum conducted at the annual meeting of WEDA.
 Forum locales were chosen with the objective of achieving diverse contributions in the context of geography, economics, rurality, and population.
-In fall 2022, forums were held in Riverton, Cody, Sheridan, and Torrington, with additional forums conducted in spring 2023 in Evanston, Lyman, Our project was originally conceptual-
+In fall 2022, forums were held in Riverton, Cody, Sheridan, and Torrington, with additional forums con-